 Why did I read this?
-Because I am reading my way through David Baldacci’s backlist.
-This is the second and so far final book in the Shaw series.
+Because I am reading my way through the various David Baldacci series and this is the latest in this series.